Strawberry Glaze (Cookie Icing)

-Strawberry Glaze adds a pop of color and flavor to baked treats like cookies, cakes and muffins.
-The scrumptious mixture has just the right amount of sweetness, and includes tiny bits of fresh berries for extra fruit flavor.
+Strawberry Glaze adds a pop of color and flavor to baked treats like cookies, cakes, and muffins.
+The scrumptious strawberry icing recipe has just the right amount of sweetness and includes tiny bits of fresh berries for extra fruit flavor.

-Perfect for decorating Valentine desserts or other holiday cookies, this simple and sweet strawberry icing is packed with real fruit flavor!
+Perfect for decorating Valentine’s desserts or other holiday cookies, this simple and sweet strawberry icing is packed with real fruit flavor!

-Make a fresh batch in just 15 minutes, or double the recipe and save some for later.
+Learn how to make a strawberry glaze in just 15 minutes.
+You can even double the recipe and save some for later!